EmaChini/aamas2025/README.md

 Docker is strongly recommended: Without it, environment mismatch or missing dependencies are likely.

-The final notebook in validation/results/ is the only component that you may choose to run outside Docker (for inspection).
-All other code (particularly tool and cpi-to-prism) should be run in Docker for best results.

 Ensure that PRISM binaries are compatible with your architecture (e.g. Linux, macOS, CPU architecture) when including them or mounting them in Docker.

 Execution time for benchmarks or PRISM runs may vary depending on your hardware—ensure you allocate adequate compute and memory resources to the container (e.g. via --cpus, --memory) if needed.